 Vacuum Tube / Thermionic Valves Includes:

-The theory behind the operation of a vacuum tube is based on a concept known as thermionic emission.
+The theory behind the operation of a vacuum tube is based on a concept known as thermionic emission which was noted soon after the invention of the incandescent light bulb.

 In addition to this concepts including the attraction and repulsion of opposite and like charges play a large part in the operation of vacuum tubes / thermionic valves.

-The first concept needed to understand how a vacuum tube works is that of thermionic emission.
+The first concept needed to understand how a vacuum tube works is that of thermionic emission as this is at the heart of thermionic valve / vacuum tune technology.

 If these electrons are to leave the surface of the material, work needs to be done to overcome the attraction within the material.